voucherifyio/voucherify-ruby-sdk/docs/LoyaltiesApi.md

 Transfer Loyalty Points

-Transfer points between different loyalty cards.
-You need to provide the campaign ID and the loyalty card ID you want the points to be transferred to as path parameters in the URL.
-In the request body, you provide the loyalty cards you want the points to be transferred from and the number of points to transfer from each card.
+Transfer points between different loyalty cards which have holders.
+Provide the campaign ID and the loyalty card ID you want the points to be transferred to as path parameters.
+In the request body, provide the loyalty cards you want the points to be transferred from and the number of points to transfer from each card.
+Transfer works only for loyalty cards that have holders, meaning the cards were published to customers.
+The transferred points expire according to the target program expiration rules.

 ### Examples